Hamiltonian circle actions with minimal isolated fixed points: Preliminaries

-For a compact symplectic $S^1$-manifold $(M, \omega)$, when there exists a finite stabilizer group $\Z_k\subset S^1$, where $k > 1$, the set of points, $M^{\Z_k}\subsetneq M$, which is fixed by $\Z_k$ but not fixed by $S^1$, is a symplectic submanifold, called an {\bf isotropy submanifold}.
-If an isotropy submanifold is a sphere, it is called an {\bf isotropy sphere}.
+For an $S^1$-manifold $M$, when there exists a finite stabilizer group $\Z_k\subset S^1$, where $k > 1$, the set of points, $M^{\Z_k}$, which is pointwise fixed by $\Z_k$ but not pointwise fixed by $S^1$, is called a {\bf $\Z_k$-isotropy submanifold}.
+If a $\Z_k$-isotropy submanifold is a sphere, it is called a {\bf $\Z_k$-isotropy sphere}.
+For $k=1$, we have $M^{\Z_1}=M$.